 For logging, our preference is to maximize performance and compatibility.
 We’ve found the best and most enduring way to do this on the JVM is a combination of tools.logging and Logback, and so we’ve moved timbre to Hold.
 Although Logback configuration — especially getting the right selection of bridges and exclusions in place — can be a little fiddly.

 tick is proving to be an effective clj-time replacement on JUXT projects, in particular since it builds on cljc.java-time to support both Clojure and ClojureScript and this allows us to share time-related functions across client and server.

 GraphQL has been a powerful, simplifying model for some of the most complex web applications we’ve built at JUXT, and although the Clojure ecosystem around this technology is relatively small, we’ve found the data-driven approach of Lacinia to be highly effective and the library itself is mature with good coverage of the GraphQL specification.
 Users of GraphQL should also check out re-graph by JUXTer Oliver Hine.

-The radar isn’t exhaustive, and where we’re pushed for space we tend to prioritise those libraries that are on the way up or on the way down.
-This leaves some of our regular favourites out, including clj-http, HoneySQL, weavejester’s crypto libraries (1, 2, 3), and Jackdaw, a comprehensive Kafka Producer, Consumer and Streams API client.
-Nippy is one of the best serialisation libraries available, for all manner of uses in Clojure and beyond.
+The radar isn’t exhaustive, and where we’re pushed for space we tend to prioritize those libraries that are on the way up or on the way down.
+This leaves some of our regular favorites out, including clj-http, HoneySQL, weavejester’s crypto libraries (1 , 2 , 3 ), and Jackdaw, a comprehensive Kafka Producer, Consumer and Streams API client.
+Nippy is one of the best serialization libraries available, for all manner of uses in Clojure and beyond.